yohset95/Coursera_MLRegression/README.md

 # **Modelling**
 * I used 3 linear regression models: Multiple Linear Regression, Polynomial Regression, and Lasso Regression
-* The model will be evaluated by 3-Fold Validation to check whether the model is overfitting or underfitting.
+* The model will be evaluated by 3-Fold Validation to check whether the model is overfitting or underfitting

 ## Multiple Linear Regression
 * Generalization of simple linear regression for more than one predictor variable. </br>
 * Two multiple linear regression are compared: With and Without Box Cox Transformation
 * With Box Cox Transformation: </br>
 ![](https://drive.google.com/uc?export=view&id=1crar0irO-_2ThLJAPq1WDKrxSluoGVF2) </br>
-* Therefore, the model from Multiple Linear Regression with Box Cox Transformation is not overfitting or underfitting.
+* Therefore, the model from Multiple Linear Regression with Box Cox Transformation is not overfitting or underfitting
 * Without Box Cox Transformation: </br>
 ![](https://drive.google.com/uc?export=view&id=1l-AQxmRPAZ7Z7YkcEJOjtkKVzN6nuQDO) </br>
-* Therefore, the model from Multiple Linear Regression without Box Cox Transformation is not overfitting or underfitting.
+* Therefore, the model from Multiple Linear Regression without Box Cox Transformation is not overfitting or underfitting
-* Because the error from Multiple Linear Regression without Box Cox Transformation is lower than with Box Cox Transformation, Multiple Linear Regression will be chosen to compare with other linear regression models.
+* Because the error from Multiple Linear Regression without Box Cox Transformation is lower than with Box Cox Transformation, Multiple Linear Regression without Box Cox Transformation will be chosen to compare with other linear regression models

 ## Polynomial Regression
 * Linear Regression with Polynomial Features
 * I choose the maximum degree of polynomial = 2 because the dataset have too many features such that the polynomial transformation of the features will not affect too many addition to the features of the dataset. </br>
 ![](https://drive.google.com/uc?export=view&id=1EH2hpMNK48O9XrPdM0X5jZnSwUdJsqBi) </br>
 * Therefore, the model from Polynomial Regression is not overfitting or underfitting
-* Because the model with polynomial features are better than without polynomial feature, then the writer will add polynomial features in Lasso Regression.
+* Because the model with polynomial features are better than without polynomial feature, then the writer will add polynomial features in Lasso Regression

 ## Lasso Regression
 * Linear regression which performs shrinkage regularization with automatically selecting features